spurthiamith/foster-app/README.md

 ![alt text](http://internbuddy.in/images/logo2.png)
 ## InternBuddy
 This is a platform for enabling career breakthrough.
-This platform is driven by Mavoix Solutions Pvt.
-Ltd.

 ## How It Works
 InternBuddy team conduct free bootcamp for interns to help them to strengthen their skills in latest technology.
 Candidates who successfully qualify with InternBuddy criteria, gets opportunity to persue Internship in Mavoix Solutions Pvt.
 Ltd.